Kill Me Fast

 "Kill Me Fast" is a song by Canadian rock band Three Days Grace.
-It was first released on July 25, 2025, via RCA Records as the second promotional single from their eighth studio album Alienation.
+It was first released on July 25, 2025, via RCA Records as the second promotional single from their eighth studio album, Alienation.
 The song was issued to radio on October 17, 2025, as the album's third official single.
+It is the band's 20th number-one song on Billboards Mainstream Rock Airplay chart and their 21st number-one song on Mediabase's Active Rock chart.

 Background and recording

 Singer Adam Gontier said the song is about letting go of someone who is already halfway out the door: "It's about ripping the Band-Aid off [...]
 That moment when silence hurts more than the truth, and you're begging for the cut just to stop the bleeding."
 During a writing session at Franklin, Tennessee, bassist Brad Walst and lead guitarist Barry Stock were jamming on acoustic guitars when Walst started playing the riff to "Kill Me Fast".
 Stock felt that they needed a song like "Never Too Late" on the album and suggested they work on the song.